hezbymuhammad/blog/_posts/2016-11-12-jekyll-change-redcarpet-to-kradown.md

 ## The Problem

 It turns out that changing between Redcarpet and Pygments to Kramdown and Rouge is not that simple.
 You cannot just change ```_config.yml```.
-There is some issue that should be fixed first.
+There is some issue that should be fixed afterwards.

 ## Resolve
 In order to get rid of the problem, one should simply follow these steps.